jclouds/jclouds-examples/ec2-createlamp/README.md

 Invoke the jar, passing your aws credentials and the name you wish to create or destroy

-ex.
+### Creating your Instance

+The create command will create a keypair, security group, and an instance.
+It also blocks until the web server is running.

+java -jar target/ec2-createlamp-jar-with-dependencies.jar accesskey secretkey create adrianalmighty

+### Destroying your Instance

+The destroy command will clear up the instance, key, and security group.

-  java -jar target/ec2-createlamp-jar-with-dependencies.jar accesskey secretkey create adrianalmighty java -jar target/ec2-createlamp-jar-with-dependencies.jar accesskey secretkey destroy adrianalmighty
+java -jar target/ec2-createlamp-jar-with-dependencies.jar accesskey secretkey destroy adrianalmighty

 ## License